2Abendsegler/GClh/docu/faq.md

 	</li>
 	<br>
 	<li>
 		Linklist and usual menu are not always visible.
-Its then hide top right in a side menu, for example on the pages Dashboard, Geocache Search or Map.
+It is then hidden at the top right in a side menu, for example on the pages Dashboard, Geocache Search or Map.
 If you activate "Desktop Page" in the browser, the Linklist and the menu are displayed as usual.<br>
 	</li>
 	<br>
 	<li>